On dreamy Ocean Drive, let iconic beach views, café-style dining and Art Deco architecture be the backdrop of your fun-filled day.

-If you’re looking for a fancy date night, or a nice dinner with coworkers, try one of Ocean Drive’s more upscale options.
-Head to A Fish Called Avalon for fresh seafood, impeccable service, dim lighting and unbeatable oceanfront views.
-Joe’s Stone Crab should never be missed, and the modern steakhouse, Prime 112 – a popular spot for celebrities seeking an intimate dinner – is just down the street.
-With a menu that is both chef-driven and sophisticated, Prime 112 is known for its quality dry-aged beef, truffle lobster mac and cheese, Kobe beef sliders, and of course, it’s A-list people-watching.
+Finally, if you’re looking for a fancy date night, or a nice dinner with your colleagues, try one of Ocean Drive’s more upscale options.
+A Fish Called Avalon fuses fresh seafood with five-star service and unbeatable oceanfront views, while Gianni’s at The Villa Casuarina promises an upscale Mediterranean meal like you’ve never had before.
+In walking distance to Ocean Drive, Joe’s Stone Crab and Smith & Wollensky should never be missed.
+For a real treat, the modern steakhouse and popular celebrity hangout, Prime 112, is known for its quality dry-aged beef, truffle lobster mac and cheese, Kobe beef sliders, and like most places on Ocean Drive, it’s A-list people watching.

 Stay in Touch: Sign up for the Miami Insider enews to receive news, events and special offers.

 Share the Love: We'd love to see your photos!
 Share them with us on Facebook, Twitter or Instagram and don’t forget to use the hashtag: #FoundInMiami.